adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

 Progressive Enhancement is one of those things that "everybody" knows don't they?
-However, there are a lot of significant misunderstandings about the subject, from both a philosophical stand point, but also and more importantly the technical implementation.
+However, there are significant misunderstandings about the subject, from both a philosophical stand point, but also and more importantly the technical implementation.

 > &ldquo;Progressive Enhancement is the philosophy of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.&rdquo;
 > <br> &mdash; <cite>Adam Silver (Me!)</cite>